3wille/Unsupervised-Entity-Disambiguation/README.md

 ## Requirements
 All code in this repository is written in Python (python 3.9.6 to be precise).
-Python dependencies are managed with Pipenv which needs to be installed.
+Python dependencies are managed with Pipenv, which needs to be installed.
-To install dependencies run:
+Then, to install dependencies run:
 ```shell
 pipenv install
 ```